ukparliament/weeknotes.data-search/15/index.md

 [Jamie](https://twitter.com/oddtype) came along and we discussed:

-* Some ingoing issues with Members’ website and social media links.
+* Some ongoing issues with Members’ website and social media links.

 * Further work on search, starting to surface the 'hints' functionality (displaying labels for document types in the first instance).